MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Arce_Cometa_FastFoodNutrition/README.md

 ## 2. Dataset Overview
 - Dataset Source: https://docs.google.com/spreadsheets/d/14nmCo1Dlg04W9tTWNxHQjAPslzLVzLh2QVAiwENjqhw/edit?usp=sharing
-- Description: The dataset aims to represent common fast food meals and their nutritional components collected from various menu items.
-It includes important nutritional values such as calories, fat, sugar, sodium, carbohydrates, and protein, which are commonly used indicators of food quality and health impact.
-This dataset is useful for predicting health-related classifications because these nutritional factors directly influence whether a food item can be considered healthy or unhealthy.
+- Description: The dataset focuses on fast food meals and their nutritional components with the goal of identifying healthy meal options.
+It includes key nutritional values such as calories, total fat, carbohydrates, sugars, protein, and sodium, which are commonly used to assess the nutritional quality of food.
-- Target Variable:
-- Features Used:
+- **Target Variable:**
+Binary label indicating meal healthiness:
+- `1` → Healthy meal
+- `0` → Not healthy
+Classification is based on predefined nutritional thresholds.

+- Features Used: The features used in the model include calories, total fat, carbohydrates, sugars, protein, and sodium.

 ## 3. Preprocessing Summary
 - Encoding:
 - Scaling:
 - Cleaning steps:
 - Train–test split: